nwsw/nwcplugin-api/api/nwc.drawpos.md

 <a name="xyRight"></a>
 **{drawpos}:xyRight**(), returns #X,#Y

-This returns the right side egde coordinate for the position located at `{drawpos}`.
+This returns the right side edge coordinate for the position located at `{drawpos}`.